What happens to our recycling?

 Once the food waste is collected from the blue food waste bins, it is sent to a reprocessor.

-In vessel composting (IVC) and anaerobic digestion (AD) are two technologies that can be used for reprocessing food waste into a useful end-product.
+Anaerobic digestion (AD) is the technology used for reprocessing food waste collected in Southend into a useful end-product.

 AD is the break down by micro-organisms, of biodegradable materials without any oxygen.